Music Sync

 Pattern creation is fundamental to the gameplay of XDRV charts.
-Obviously, without any notes, gears, or drifts to hit, there is nothing for the player to do for the song’s duration, so the chart lacks any form of gameplay.
-Less obvious is that a chart’s quality is grounded in the theory behind its patterns.
-Experienced XDRV charters use knowledge of the game’s mechanics, common patterns, and per-chart goals when patterning to a certain song.
+Obviously, players need to be given something to do for the duration of a song.
+Less obvious is that a chart’s quality is often grounded in the ideas behind its patterns.
+Experienced XDRV charters use knowledge of the game’s mechanics, common patterns, and per-chart goals when patterning for a certain song.

 In next to all rhythm games, the fundamentals of a “good” chart can be broken down into 3 maxims: